Archive

 XXI Congress and Symposium of JUDIMK, Belgrade, September 1999.
 Prof. Dr. Mihailo Muravljov was elected president of the Society.

 XXII Congress and Symposium of JUDIMK, Niška Banja, October 2002.
-The mandate of the Society president, Prof. Dr. Mihailo Muravljov, was extended.
+The term of office of the Society’s president, Prof. Dr. Mihailo Muravljov, was extended.

 XXIII Congress and Symposium of DIMK of Serbia and Montenegro, Novi Sad, October 2005.
-The mandate of the Society president, Prof. Dr. Mihailo Muravljov, was extended.
+The term of office of the Society’s president, Prof. Dr. Mihailo Muravljov, was extended.

 XXIV Congress and Symposium of DIMK Serbia, Divčibare, October 2008.
 Prof. Dr. Vlastimir Radonjanin was elected president of the Society.